At a Glance

 Dates and Prices

-This tour will run from November 23rd to December 7th, 2023.
-The tour is timed to maximise our chances of encountering Atlantic Humpback Dolphins, African Manatees and the big game of Niokolo-Koba before the intolerable heat of the dry season sets in.
+This tour will run from March 1st to M<arch 13th, 2025.
+The tour is timed to maximise our chances of encountering African Manatees and the big game of Niokolo-Koba, but the weather is extremely hot.

-The cost of this trip is £2,350 per person sharing, with a £300 single supplement.
-This excludes all drinks and some meals outside of Niokolo-Koba - exact inclusions and exclusions will be provided upon enquiry.
-To secure a place on this tour, a deposit of £950 must be paid.
+The cost of this trip is £4,095 per person sharing, with a single supplement of £250.
+This excludes all drinks and lunches, but includes breakfasts and dinners.
+To secure a place on this tour, a deposit of £1,250 plus any single supplement must be paid.

 Flights and Visas